FREE TESTS

 I want to buy a new car everything is so expensive I can’t seem to save any money.

-The best way to fix a run-on sentence is to break it up into two sentences and use appropriate subordinating and coordinating conjunctions.
+The best way to fix a run-on sentence is to break it up into multiple sentences and use appropriate subordinating and coordinating conjunctions.

-• Ex: I want to buy a new car.
-However (subordinating conjunction), everything is so expensive, and (coordinating conjunction) I can’t seem to save any money.
+• Example: I want to buy a new car.
+Unfortunately [subordinating conjunction], everything is so expensive, and [coordinating conjunction] I can’t seem to save any money.

 When you see run-on sentence questions on the GED RLA test, look for the answer that uses conjunctions correctly and preserves the sentence’s original meaning.

-A comma splice is accidentally using a comma instead of a semicolon to connect two independent clauses.
-You use semicolons to connect two independent clauses about the same subject without a coordinating conjunction.
+A comma splice is when a writer accidentally uses a comma instead of a semicolon to connect two independent clauses.
+Semicolons are used to connect two independent clauses about the same subject without a coordinating conjunction.

-• Comma Splice: Jeff is a great cook, he’s been studying cooking for a decade.
+• Comma splice: Jeff is a great chef, he’s been studying cooking for a decade.

-• Fixed: Jeff is a great cook; he’s been studying cooking for a decade.
+• Fixed: Jeff is a great chef; he’s been studying cooking for a decade.

 Note